IanCassTwo/edgeworker-oidc/README.md

 To be used as sample code.
 Lots of topics not implemented yet, amongs others:
 - Logout
 - Other IDP providers (tested with Google)
-- More fine-grained authorization (currently allows anyone from the same org)
+- More fine-grained authorization.
+This Edgeworker currently allows anyone from the same org to access.
+It does not check per-user permission.